codefluegel/h5p-editor-virtual-tour-xr/README.md

-# NDLA Virtual Tour Editor
+# NDLA Escape Room 360 Editor

-An editor for the NDLA Virtual Tour content type.
+An editor for the NDLA Escape Room 360 content type.

 ## Getting started
 Clone this repository with git and check out the branch that you are interested